nicolaiarocci/nicolaiarocci.com/content/post/the-short-tormented-life-of-computer-genius-phil-katz.md

 share: false
 ---
 Bless the Internet Archive and its Wayback Machine.
-With it, we can go back in time and read *The short, tormented life of computer genius Phil Katz*[^1], an unusually detailed story published in the April 14, 2000 issue of the Milwaukee Journal Sentinel.
+With it, we can go back in time and read [The short, tormented life of computer genius Phil Katz][1], an unusually detailed and accurate article published in the April 14, 2000 issue of the Milwaukee Journal Sentinel.
 That's 20 years ago, the day that Phil Katz passed away.

-In the late 80s, when the culmination of Katz's work on compression algorithms, PKZIP, emerged as the clear winner of the so-called "compressors war," I was running my own little BBS, Lorien, which later evolved into Phoenix BBS, a fully-fledged FidoNet node[^2].
+In the late 80s, when the culmination of Katz's work on compression algorithms, PKZIP, emerged as the clear winner of the so-called "compressors war," [I was running my own little BBS][2], Lorien, which later evolved into Phoenix BBS, a fully-fledged FidoNet node.
 When Lorien went first online in 1987, most if not all downloadables were in ARC format.
 Three years later, in 1990, when Phoenix emerged from Lorien's ashes, ZIP archives ruled the world.
 Fast forward 30 years.
 A couple of days ago, I wrote C# code that receives data streams over a REST API and then stores them as ZIP files.

 I would be hard-pressed to find another piece of shareware, single-handly developed software that has been as influential, pervasive, and widespread in